Bijesse/curriculum2016/unitsYear1/unit1/projects/project1/README.md

 ![image](http://i.imgur.com/LnFsXHH.png)

 ##Scope
 The project for this unit asks the student to create a webpage that includes text, a title, images and links.
-The students will push their project to GitHub and will finish the unit off with a 3 question [**exit ticket**](http://bit.ly/ScriptEdExit1).
+The students will push their project to GitHub and will finish the unit off with a three question [**exit ticket**](http://bit.ly/ScriptEdExit1).

 ##Time to complete
 This project should take one 45 minute period to complete.
 Project may take less or more time depending on students' needs.